rui-r-duan/algs4_rs/README.md

   std), in `examples` directory, and `LinearRegression` in a library module.
 - Standard Input `StdIn` and file input `In`, backed by the Java-util-like `Scanner`.
 They are all implemented without any external dependency.
+- Simplified but professional implementation of `Vec` to demonstrate Rust's equivalences of `ResizingArrayStack`, `ResizingArrayQueue`, etc.

 ## How to

 ```
 cargo build
+cargo build --examples  # build all the example binaries
 cargo test
 cargo test -- --show-output   # show stdout
 cargo test bst   # only run the tests which contain name "bst"
+cargo run --example doubling_ratio  # only run the binary doubling_ratio
 ```

 Most internal modules are re-exported.
 For example,